shubhamkumarjha123/py_codes/folder/Wap to Check type of an object.md

-# Wap to Check type of an object
+# Wap to Check the type of an object

 ```python